 Equally divide the filling among 6 bowls.
 Add food coloring to create the colors you’d like.
-It will take between five and eight drops of color if using liquid food coloring.

 The colors will intensify a bit once baked, so make them a little less bright than you want them.
 I was not happy with how intense the blue cheesecakes turned out.
 I would only a few drops of blue.

 Pour the colored cheesecake filling into the heart shaped cavities in your Wilton silicone molds.
 If you are using 3 heart molds and making 18 cheesecakes, equally divide each color among 3 hearts.
 The cavities will be a little over 3/4 full.

 I filled mine completely, as I only made 12 of this size.
 I then used the remaining batter to make some mini hearts (see image below.)